Code-Institute-Submissions/reaction-game/README.md

 # Catch Me If You Can
 Catch Me If You Can is a game to test the players reaction time.
-In a playful setting the goal of the game is for the player to click on as many items possible before the game ends.
-The items will show themselfes randomly on the webpage both in position as well as within different time intervals.
+In a playful setting the goal is for the player to click on as many items possible before the set timeframe of the game ends.
+The target items will show themselfes randomly on the webpage in position as well as within various time intervals.
 The score is based on the reaction time.

 Follow this link to play the [game](link)